 Attorneys are not cheap.
 Therefore, spouses with truly uncontested divorces keep more of their hard-earned money with less going to lawyers, expert witnesses and other costs of litigation.
 Holding onto your money is a win for you and your family.

 Call Jason Dattilo today to find out if your Louisville or Oldham County divorce can be uncontested.
-The Law Offices of Jason Dattilo, PLLC is home to the $800 uncontested divorce.
-This price includes the filing fee, which usually ranges from $150 to $200.
+The Law Offices of Jason Dattilo, PLLC can often perform an uncontested divorce on a flat-rate fee.